tcql/mastobots/README.md

 - the internet
 - a mastodon application's client id, client secret, and access token

-There are two ways to pass in your client ids, secrets, and access tokens.

 <details>
   <summary><strong>Click here if you don't know how to get client ids, secrets, and access tokens</strong></summary>